apache/druid/docs/ingestion/native-batch.md

 > review the distribution of values in your source data before deciding on a partitioning strategy.

 > In order for segment pruning to be effective and translate into better query performance, you _must_ use
 > the `partitionDimension` at query time.
-While it is possible to concatenate values from multiple
+You can concatenate values from multiple
 > dimensions into a new dimension to use as the `partitionDimension`.
 In this case, you
 > must use that new `partitionDimension` dimension in your
 > [native filter](../querying/filters.md) /